 So, let’s simplify the primary issues at hand here.

 You Pay Employees Or You Don’t Get Employees

 Thousands of employees are reporting to work without any form of compensation.
-This should be a simply consensus of inappropriate course of action.
+This should be a simple consensus of inappropriate course of action.
 If people work, you pay them; end of story.
 If the shutdown is insisted, they shouldn’t be forced to work without a paycheck.

-That’s the same as if a struggling company needed a new financial adviser to help with finances, but during the hiring process the company says, “well, we’re struggling financially, so we need you to come work for free until you help us fix the finances.”
+That’s the same as if a struggling company needed a new financial advisor to help with finances, but during the hiring process the company says, “well, we’re struggling financially, so we need you to come work for free until you help us fix the finances.”

 Same idea here.
 The government is struggling to operate basic services, but it’s telling employees they need to come help with the problem without being compensated for their work.

 The Wall Situation